BrendanJohn/e28/independent-study/README.md

 Ideal use cases of Vue.js include, but are not limited to; Single-Page applications, responsive web application, or small web components that can be introduced into larger monolithic applications

 ## Conclusion, when to use each library in terms of use cases and examples
 In conclusion...Each of these powerful frameworks has a unique set of benefits and drawbacks.
-Based on the demands of the project and preferences of the developers on the team a compelling case can be made for using either library.
+Based on the unique demands of the project and preferences of the developers on the team a compelling case can be made for using each library.

 ## Resources
 https://vuejs.org/